Self-affirmation: Values list

-The Allport-Vernon-Lindzey Values Scale is another measures that is administered to participants to induce self-affirmation in the laboratory.
+The Allport-Vernon-Lindzey Values Scale is another measure that is administered to participants to induce self-affirmation in the laboratory.
 Participants choose one of two answers after reading a statement about a value.
 An example item from the religion scale would be "The more important study for mankind is (a) mathematics (b) theology".
 This allows researchers to see where an individual's personal interests and values lie.
 It is thought that answering questions about a value domain that they find important will make that value more salient to them, resulting in self-affirmation.
 There are six different value domains on the Allport-Vernon-Lindzey Values scale: religion, theoretical, aesthetic, political, social, and economic.

 Empirical support

 Extant empirical research demonstrates that self-affirmations can be beneficial in reducing individuals' stress response as well as their defensiveness toward threats.